Latvian Citizenship: How to Become a Latvian Citizen in 2026

 Latvia Dual Citizenship

-Latvia permits dual citizenship under specific conditions, making it easier for many to hold multiple nationalities.
+Latvia dual citizenship is permitted under specific conditions, making it easier for many to hold multiple nationalities.
 Since 2013, Latvian law allows dual citizenship primarily for:

 • EU, EFTA, and NATO citizens – including countries like Iceland, Liechtenstein, Norway, Switzerland, and all EU and NATO member states.